 None of our masseurs currently reside in Paddington, but you will not need to look far.
-Christopher is just one underground stop away, in Bayswater.
+Christopher is just one underground stop away in Bayswater.
 He has a comfortable private flat where he offers incall massage sessions.
 Alternatively, you might choose to request an outcall.
 If you are based near Paddington, Christopher will be able to visit you at short notice, but outcalls are also possible to any addresses within London transport zones 1 and 2.
-You are also within a short trip from masseurs William (Marylebone/Baker Street), and Ethan (Kilburn Park).
+You are also within a short trip from masseurs William (Marylebone/Baker Street) and Ethan (Green Park).
 To book gay massage in Paddington, please call, text or Whatsapp us on 07492 898079 (or +447492 898079 if calling from abroad).

 Things to do near Paddington

 A long-term regeneration project revitalised the canalside, making it a perfect spot for a walk.
 You can easily access the Grand Union canal from the station.
 Depending on the direction of your walk, you will have the chance to watch the barges and water birds, play table tennis and check out some modern sculpture.
 Take a stroll around the Paddington Basin and visit Little Venice.
 There you can take in some fine architecture dating back to the Regency period.

 If you are short on time, the Alexander Fleming museum is only a few minutes’ walk from the station.
 It’s one of those small, quirky museums of London, and this one contains the lab where penicillin was discovered.
 The museum is part of St Mary’s Hospital, a place also known for the discovery of heroin.